 If your exhaust manifold has failed, extremely hot exhaust fumes will leak into your engine bay and cause a dangerous amount of heat to reach sensitive engine parts.
 This heat will cause your vehicle’s wiring and plastic components to start to melt or even catch fire.
 Anytime you smell a burning smell coming from your vehicle, stop driving and check your engine.
 This smell could be caused by a break in your exhaust system or an oil leak, both of which could cause a massive fire.

-If you smell gas while you are driving you could have a break in your exhaust below the cab of your car.
+If you smell gas while you are driving, you could have a break in your exhaust below the cab of your car.
 The hot fumes from your exhaust will seep out of any break and rise up into your car.
 Those fumes will usually smell like gas or burnt gas.
-Carbon dioxide is extremely dangerous, so if you smell any of these fumes coming into your car stop driving and inspect your exhaust system ASAP.
+Carbon dioxide is extremely dangerous, so if you smell any of these fumes coming into your car stop driving and inspect your exhaust system as soon as possible.

 How to Replace Your Exhaust System

 Once you’ve identified what is wrong with your exhaust system, the next step will be to replace the part or parts to prevent any further damage to your vehicle.
 Car repairs can quickly add up to costly investments, leaving you tempted to stretch the problem for as long as possible.
 This, however, only does more harm than good in the end.
 If you’re searching for a part to get your exhaust system back up and running properly, opting for used car parts can be an excellent alternative to the hassle that comes with brand-new replacement parts.